Propagation-Based Vulnerability Impact Assessment for Software Supply Chains: Discussion

 \subsection{Accuracy of Propagation Analysis}

-Several factors affect the accuracy of our vulnerability propagation analysis.
+There are three main factors that affect the accuracy of our vulnerability propagation analysis.
 First, vulnerable versions from public databases such as NVD may be incomplete or inaccurate~\cite{ruan2024kernjc}, leading to false positives or negatives in propagation results.
-Recent work~\cite{bao2022v,wu2024vision,cheng2024llm} proposes version identification methods that could be integrated into our framework.
+This can be mitigated by version identification methods~\cite{bao2022v,wu2024vision,cheng2024llm}.
 Second, although we enhance patch-based VF identification, real-world security patches occasionally include unrelated but substantial code changes, complicating accurate VF extraction.
-These cases require a deeper understanding of vulnerability root causes and control-flow analysis to avoid false positives.
-We leave more precise VF identification as future work.
-Third, to achieve ecosystem-scale analysis, we rely on static techniques such as import analysis and CG construction.
-While efficient and broadly applicable, static analysis may miss paths involving dynamic features like dynamic class loading or reflection, causing false negatives.
-Nevertheless, our modular framework allows static analysis advances to be easily incorporated, improving accuracy without altering the core propagation logic.
+We leave refining VF identification as future work~\cite{sun2025dispatch}.
+Third, to achieve ecosystem-scale analysis, we rely on static techniques, \textit{e.g.,} import analysis and CG construction.
+While efficient, static analysis may miss paths involving dynamic features (\textit{e.g.,} class loading or method dispatching), causing false negatives.
+Techniques on reflection resolution~\cite{li2019understanding,song2024efficiently} can be integrated into the \textit{import-based pruning} and \textit{CG-level pruning} stages to improve the accuracy of class dependency analysis and CG construction.